ephbaum/EphWordsBlog/src/content/blog/2023-10-05-first-post.md

 tags:
   - First Post
 description:
   This is the first post that I'm including here.
-But amazed by my post
+Be amazed by my post
 ---

 This is the first post that I'm including here.
-But amazed by my post
+Be amazed by my post

 ## H2